brhaka/sfml-compiler/README.md

 * Customizable SFML path.
 * Customizable keybinding used to build.
 * sfml-compiler can create a text file with build output (errors, if any).
+* sfml-compiler copy resources into the output folder.
+* sfml-compiler can run compilation result.
 * Choose between delete or maintain bat file used for compiling.
-* Option to run compilation result

 ### Contributing
 **Like what you see?** Please, feel free to fork this repository, and make any change you like.
 If you